caiiiycuk/js-dos/v7/docs/contributing-emulators.md

 ### client_stdout(data, amount)

-This method will be called each time when dosbox prints something to it's console.
+This method will be called each time when dosbox prints something to its console.

 ### Communicate to server